joeroaden/fantasy-disc-golf/README.md

 #### By _Joe Roaden_

 #### _A Fantasy Sports REACT application that allows a user to sign in via Firestore to sign up for an account.
 Then create, delete and update Disc Golf Events that are stored within Firebase.
-A user can then click on an event and create their own team including Team name and select 5 players the 5th of which is the wildcard player, the player you believe will finish well but also average above their rating.
+A user can then click on an event and create their own team including Team name and select 5 players the 5th of which is the wildcard player, the player you believe will place well but also average above their rating.
 Once a user has submitted their team they are taken to their Team Home Page._

 ![image logo](screen-shot-logo.png)